General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- Noel and Liam Gallagher from Oasis have an older brother, what’s his name?
+- Noel and Liam Gallagher from Oasis have an older brother, what’s his identify?

-- Name the song and the artist for the following lyric: “Maybe I’m foolish, maybe I’m blind, thinking I can see through this and see what’s behind”
+- Identify the tune and the artist for the next lyric: “Perhaps I’m silly, perhaps I’m blind, pondering I can see by this and see what’s behind”

 - Matt Goss, Luke Goss and Craig Logan made up which band?

-- Complete this Spice Girls lyric: “If you wanna be my [BLANK], you gotta get with my friends”
+- Full this Spice Ladies lyric: “In the event you wanna be my [BLANK], you gotta get with my pals”

-- God Only Knows was a 1966 hit for which American band?
+- God Solely Is aware of was a 1966 hit for which American band?

 - In what decade was pop icon Madonna born?

-- Which two country singers famously sang together on 1983 song Islands in the Stream?
+- Which two nation singers famously sang collectively on 1983 tune Islands within the Stream?

 Answers